 Toes are the most commonly broken bones.
 Our toes are each made up of several small bones.
 Breaking or fracturing one of these bones can be painful and immobilizing.
 A broken toe generally needs four to six weeks to heal properly.
 Depending on the severity of the fracture or break, you may be immobilized for even longer, especially if surgery or a cast is needed.

 Sometimes it is hard to tell whether you have broken your toe.
-Most broken toes occur after jamming the toe or when something falls onto the toe.
+Most broken toes occur after jamming the toe or when something falls onto it.
 Symptoms include swelling, pain, and discoloration.
 If the symptoms have not gone away within two or three days after the injury, or if you are unable to wear your normal footwear, you should seek medical attention.

 Broken Toe Symptoms